cawfree/react-dataflow/README.md

 Nothing special, right?

-Well, dataflow isn't very useful without having sources of data, so let's make one!
+Well, dataflow isn't very useful without having sources of data, so let's create one!
 A great example of a data source is a [clock signal](https://en.wikipedia.org/wiki/Clock_signal), like the ones we find in digital logic circuits.
 These emit a bistable signal which oscillates between a high and low voltage at a fixed interval, and are useful for enforcing synchronization between distributed tasks.

 First, let's see how we'd create one of these signals using conventional React: